 Assemble the gutter end caps and splices with tube sealant and rivets as shown on the above details.

-Start and finish the gutter ends flush with the exterior face of the rake walls.
-Erection Tip: Assemble lengths on the ground then with proper man power slide the length under the eave and temporary clamp to eave overhang for fastening thru factory punched holes.
+Erection Tip: Assemble lengths on the ground then with proper man power slide the length under the eave and temporary clamp to eave overhang for fastening through factory punched holes.

-9.10 EAVE GUTTER INSTALLATION

 Lift the gutter assembly into position under the edge of the roof panels and temporarily clamp the back flange of the gutter to the roof panel.

-Position the back face of the gutter assembly flush against the eave trim and position its ends flush with te exterior face of the rake wall.
+Position the back face of the gutter assembly flush against the eave trim and position its ends flush with the exterior face of the rake wall.

 Fasten the gutter's back flange to the underside of the roof panel with lap fasteners through pre-punched holes as shown.

 Check that the lap fasteners are securely engaged into the gutter's back flange.

 Apply strips of flashing sealant to the inside and along the length of the gutter supports.
 Position the sealant to be penetrated by the lap fasteners when installed.